Invoca/developer-docs/source/api_documentation/network_integration/advertisers/index.rst

   * - role
     - One of: Super (default), Manager, Member, Observer
     - This user’s role in this organization.
 (A user may have different roles in different organizations)

+  * - notify_on_budgets
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_campaign_applications
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_campaign_expirations
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_creative_duplication_requests
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_network_announcements
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_performance_notifications
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_monthly_campaign_performance_reports
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_weekly_campaign_performance_reports
+    - boolean, optional, defaults to false
+    -

+  * - notify_on_call_activities
+    - boolean, optional, defaults to false
+    -

 Custom Data